Chelsea draw Brighton battle but furious fans win Super League war | Goal.com

 The t-shirts worn by Brighton during their warm-up summed up the feelings of the outraged majority: "Earn it; football is for the fans."

-Chelsea supporters were intent on making that very clear before kick-off.
+Chelsea supporters made it very clear before kick-off that they shared that sentiment.
 Even owner Roman Abramovich wasn't spared their vitriol.
 They called on him to give Chelsea back to the fans, despite 17 years of titles and trophies under the Russian.

 Fittingly, the protest took place outside the Butcher's Hook pub (formerly 'The Rising Sun'), where Chelsea Football Club was established in 1905.